CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{</note>}}

-In particular, we can make use of a function called `Math.round`.
-Recalling the definition, a function is a reusable set of instructions: so `Math.round` contains instructions for rounding any number.
-Functions will often take **inputs** and then **apply their set of instructions to the inputs** in order to produce an **output**.
+`Math.round` is an example of a function.
+Recalling the definition, a function is a reusable set of instructions: `Math.round` contains instructions for rounding any number.

+Functions will often take **inputs** and then **apply their set of instructions to the inputs** to produce an **output**.

 So we can write `Math.round` in the Node REPL: